 Light and UV rays degrade your tea very quickly.
 Avoid buying tea from vendors who store their clear tea in glass or plastic containers, and avoid storing your tea in anything clear unless you plan on keeping it in a dark cabinet.

 Heat also degrades your tea.
 Avoid placing it in the sun or near a heat sources like stoves and ovens.

-Moisture causes problems, too.
-Tea is shelf stable because it is dry.
-Unfortunately, it absorbs water from the air very easily.
-Until it's ready to brew, keep it away from boiling water (see also: heat).
+Moisture causes problems, too; tea is shelf stable because it is dry and absorbs water from the air very easily.
+Until it's ready to brew, keep it away from boiling water.
 You'll also benefit by keeping the tea away from humid areas, like above a dishwasher vent or in a refrigerator.
-Obviously, you won't want to expose your tea to liquid moisture either unless, of course, you're brewing it.
+You won't want to expose your tea to liquid moisture either unless you're brewing it.

 Tea absorbs odors very easily.
 This tea trait allows for the creation of amazing scented teas, such as Jasmine Pearls.
-It also means that storing your tea near a spice cabinet, trashcan or other source of odor is a no-no.
+It also means that storing your tea near a spice cabinet, trashcan or another source of odor is a no-no.

 Air exposure increases the chances that your tea will absorb moisture and odors.
 Avoid leaving tea out, sealing the package without pressing out excess air, or storing it in porous packaging materials, like paper bags.